-The fair value of the REIT's IP Portfolio as at June 30, 2024 was \$357,218 (€243,767), a decrease compared to \$412,967 (€282,387) as at December 31, 2023, mostly attributable to changes in fair values of the Arcueil property (\$14,320) to reflect the present offer for the redevelopment and of the Trio property (\$9,818) to adjust to current market and lease renewal assumptions on this asset.
-In addition, the \$25,845 fair value of the Sablière property was classified on a separate line "Asset Held for Sale" on the balance sheet in accordance with the plans to sell the property.
+The fair value of the REIT's IP Portfolio as at September 30, 2024 was \$358,639 ( $\leq$ 238,140), a decrease compared to \$412,967 ( $\leq$ 282,387) as at December 31, 2023, mostly attributable to changes for the Arcueil property (by \$22,289 to reflect the present offer for the redevelopment), and Trio (\$10,090 to reflect the pending departure of the main tenant in Dec 2025) .
+In addition, the \$26,355 fair value of the Sablière property was classified on a separate line "Asset Held for Sale" on the balance sheet in accordance with the plans to sell the property.

 Management uses the Direct Capitalization Method ("DCM") to determine the fair value of all the REIT's properties in France, Germany and now Spain (previously, a discounted cash flow ("DCF") method was used for the Spanish property).
 The values are supported by external appraisals of the total portfolio as at June 30, 2024, performed in conformity with the requirements of the Royal Institution of Chartered Surveyors Standards, and for the French properties, in conformity with the Charte de l'expertise immobiliere, as well as European Valuation Standards of TEGoVA (the European Group of Valuers' Association) and IFRS 13 Fair Value Measurement.
+As at September 30, 2024, these appraisals have been reviewed by management to consider major changes in the letting cycles that occurred during the third quarter and that could have a significant impact on valuation of the properties.
+That notably led to the $\in$ 5,000 (\$7,530) adjustment of Arcueil fair value in Q3 2024.